fmbenhassine/unix-stream/README.md

 </dependency>
  ```

+Or [download the jar file](https://oss.sonatype.org/content/groups/public/io/github/benas/xstream/0.1/xstream.jar) and add it to your application's classpath.

-# Built-in components library
+# Components library

-XStream provides a toolbox of reusable components that mimic Unix's commands (and more).
+XStream provides a toolbox of reusable components that mimic Unix commands (and more).
 Components are inspired by the [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Mike_Gancarz:_The_UNIX_Philosophy) and are intended to be:

 * Small